N.B. Click here for LIT Journal 1999

 organisation, but in the case of the Kajaani mill it meets the customer's needs

-exactly.
-Adapting to market demands The article describes a number of ways to adapt the design and delivery of
+The article describes a number of ways to adapt the design and delivery of

 intercultural courses to take account of these changes, concluding that